Regular clinic registration ends in…

 • No. Any and all entrants are encouraged to attend.

-• Though we have access to the indoor track, the 2024 Ascent Track & Field Clinic will be run outdoors, rain or shine.
+• Though we have access to the indoor track, the 2025 Ascent Track & Field Clinic will be run outdoors, rain or shine, though we will also make use of the Gordon Indoor Track facility.
 In the event of thunderstorms, the clinic will be delayed until the weather clears.

 • There are many hotels in the area, but the number of attendees means space may be limited, so we suggest reserving your room as soon you can.